 Many index funds, including mutual funds, come with high costs.
 Many mutual funds require an initial cash investment.
 Other mutual funds require investors to commit to an automatic monthly investment.
 Mutual fund costs include sales loads or charges, redemption fees, exchange fees, account fees, management fees, distribution fees, other expenses, total annual fund operating expenses, and purchase fees.

 Federal law requires mutual funds to list all the fees in the prospectus under the heading shareholder fees.
 You can find the prospectus on the fund manager’s website.

-You need to study the fee table carefully because some of these costs can add up.
+You must study the fee table carefully because some costs can add up.
 Some funds charge a 5% sales load for purchases.
-That means a person who purchases $1,000 worth of the fund will only own $950 worth of the fund.
+That means a person who purchases $1,000 worth of the fund will only own $950.
 Funds can also charge a back-end sales load, which means the fund could charge a 5% fee on a sale of $1,000.
 Hence, the fund owner will receive $950 instead of $1,000.

 You can determine the cost of a mutual fund with a mutual fund calculator.
 The calculator can tell you how much the fund will cost and offer return estimates.
 Many free mutual fund calculators are available online.

 ETFs can be cheaper than mutual funds because they are often commission-free.
 Many ETFs charge account service fees and broker-assisted trading fees.
 You can avoid broker-assisted trading fees by trading yourself and account service fees by signing up for the electronic delivery of documents at the broker’s website.